 softening the pain of isolation that often accompanies bad

 habits, and welcoming in

 greater connection and intimacy.

-These are the deeper reasons why Emerge was created, and how it aims to serve both you and our greater world.
+These are the deeper reasons why Emerge was created, and how it aims to serve you and our broader world.

 "This course blew me away, reaching depths that I longed to touch but didn't know how to.

 "For so long I have struggled with living in two different worlds- one that genuinely likes, values and practices health and well-being and one that is secretly plagued by emotional and binge eating.

 "As I know many in this course have done, I feverishly searched for answers trying to find understanding, relief and change.
 And I found bits and pieces here and there, but it lacked the depth and comprehensiveness that I was yearning for.